terra-money/classic-core/README.md

 ## Set up a production environment

 **NOTE**: This guide only covers general settings for a production-level full node.
-You can find further details on considerations for operating a validator node by visiting the [Terra validator guide](https://docs.terra.money/How-to/Manage-a-Terra-validator/Overview.html)
+You can find further details on considerations for operating a validator node by visiting the [Terra validator guide](https://docs.terra.money/How-to/Manage-a-Terra-validator/Overview.html).

-This guide has only been tested against RPM-based Linux distributions.
+This guide has been tested against Linux distributions only.
+To ensure you successfully set up your production environment, consider setting it up on an Linux system.

 ### Increase maximum open files